Mitch McConnell: Family

 McConnell is a Southern Baptist, baptized at age 8.
 He was married to his first wife, Sherrill Redmon, from 1968 to 1980 and had three daughters, Porter, Eleanor (Elly), and Claire.
 Porter McConnell is the campaign director for Take on Wall Street, a left-wing advocacy coalition.
-Following her divorce from McConnell, Redmon became a feminist scholar at Smith College and director of the Sophia Smith Collection.
+After divorcing McConnell, Redmon became a feminist scholar at Smith College and director of the Sophia Smith Collection.

-McConnell's second wife, whom he married in 1993, is Elaine Chao, Secretary of Labor under President George W. Bush and Secretary of Transportation under President Donald Trump.
+McConnell's second wife, whom he married in 1993, is Elaine Chao, Secretary of Labor under President George W. Bush and Secretary of Transportation during President Donald Trump's first term.

 In May 2019, McConnell's brother-in-law Gordon Hartogensis, who is married to Chao's sister Grace, was confirmed by the U.S. Senate as director of the Pension Benefit Guaranty Corporation (PBGC), a part of the Labor Department.
 McConnell voted to confirm.

 Health

-McConnell's upper left leg was paralyzed during his childhood by polio.

-In February 2003, McConnell underwent a triple heart bypass surgery at the National Naval Medical Center in Bethesda, Maryland, in relation to blocked arteries.
+In February 2003, McConnell underwent triple bypass surgery at the National Naval Medical Center in Bethesda, Maryland, in relation to blocked arteries.

-Falls

-In August 2019, McConnell fractured his shoulder in a fall at his Louisville home.
+Since 2019, McConnell has had several health incidents related to falls.
+In August 2019, he fractured his shoulder in a fall at his Louisville home.
 In March 2023, he was hospitalized for five days after a fall; he was treated for a concussion and a minor rib fracture, and did not return to the Senate for almost six weeks.
 In July 2023, he fell while disembarking from a plane at Ronald Reagan Washington National Airport.
 On December 10, 2024, McConnell fell during a Senate Republican Conference policy luncheon, spraining his wrist and cutting his face.
 On October 16, 2025, he fell at the US Capitol Building while being doorstepped by an amateur reporter, whose cameraman recorded the incident.

-Freezing episodes

 On July 26, 2023, McConnell prompted worldwide media reports when he froze, unspeaking, for around 20 seconds while addressing a press conference.
-He was escorted away by aides, but later returned and said he was "fine".
-Two days after the incident, his spokespersons said that McConnell would continue in his leadership role; he is the institution's longest-serving party leader.
-On August 30, 2023, he again froze during a press conference in Covington, Kentucky and was eventually led away by staff.
-A day later, McConnell released a letter from the attending physician of Congress that said he was "medically clear" to continue his schedule as planned; the letter said that the physician had talked to McConnell and "conferred with his neurology team", but did not indicate that he had physically examined McConnell.
+He was escorted away by aides, but returned a few minutes later and said he was "fine".
+Two days after the incident, his spokespersons said he would continue in his leadership role; he is the institution's longest-serving party leader.
+On August 30, 2023, he again froze during a press conference in Covington, Kentucky, and was eventually led away by staff.
+A day later, McConnell released a letter from the attending physician of Congress that said he was "medically clear" to continue his schedule as planned; the letter said that the physician had talked to McConnell and "conferred with his neurology team", but not that he had physically examined McConnell.